domin224/projekt_3/README.md

 # Czech 2017 Chamber of Deputies Election Results Scraper

 This project is a scraper for downloading election results of the Czech Chamber of Deputies from 2017.
-The script extracts data from a given URL (e.g., okres) and saves it into a CSV file.
+The script extracts data from a given electoral district (e.g., okres) URL and saves it into a CSV file.

 ## Author
 - **Name**: Dominik Šváb